Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 performed, or to filter out results of processing.
 With all this in play a modern processor can easily process several datoms at a time, without the need to perform conditional checks thanks to vectorized operations.

+The number of datoms in a chunk is a tradeoff between the amount of memory used and the amount of work that can be done in a single step of the pipeline.
+DuckDB uses a chunk size of 2048, however it's likely that the data used in a desktop application like this will likely be much smaller, so perhaps a chunk size of 64 (so that the flags all fit in a single ulong) or 128 is more appropriate as in that case a single comparison of a 64 bit int can check all the null flags in a single step.
+This, naturally is a tradeoff between the reduction in number of calls between the unpacking code and the amount of memory used.
+4x ulongs (256 bits or AVX2 register size) would result in a chunk size of 256 datoms, which may be a good tradeoff between the two.